Image by: XplorerEcuador

 How many hours of study time do you require?

-Are you comfortable helping around the house, doing light house work: cooking, cleaning, ironing, tidying up and baby sitting?
+Are you comfortable helping around the house, doing light housework: cooking, cleaning, ironing, saving money where you can, tidying up, and babysitting?

 Are you prepared to take our children to school, pick them up and take them to after-school activities?